Ralph Jones: Chicago Bears

-After George Halas retired as a player-coach in 1930, he hired Jones to take over his team as head coach.
+After Bears owner George Halas retired as player-coach in 1930, he hired Jones to take over his team as head coach.
 Even though Jones led the team to a 24–10–7 record, due to the economic depression which was affecting every business across the United States, the financial health of the franchise began to suffer.
 With many people out of work, fewer and fewer individuals could pay for the cost of a ticket to attend a Bears game.
 Consequently, even though the team won the NFL championship in 1932, by the end of the season the franchise had lost approximately $18,000.
-Dutch Sternaman sold his half of the team to Halas, and Halas resumed coaching the team in order to save the cost of a head coach's salary.
+Part-owner Dutch Sternaman sold his half of the team to Halas, To save the cost of a head coach's salary, Halas named himself head coach.
 During his tenure with the Bears, Jones lined the quarterback directly under center, the first time this had been done.
 Next, he spaced out the offensive line and devised blocking schemes that would open holes in the defense.
 He refined the T formation by introducing wide ends and a halfback in motion.
 While Jones was head coach, Bronko Nagurski made his NFL debut as a member of the Chicago Bears.
 His .706 winning percentage is the best in Bears history.

 During his time at Lake Forest College Jones tinkered with simple options on the basic T formation.
 Many coaches were searching for answers to an easy-to-teach formation that was also not easy to defend.
 Jones approached Halas with various diagrammed options.
 Not until Clark Shaughnessy, head coach at the University of Chicago, approached Halas with very complex formations in 1935 did the T become effective.
 Many coaches contributed to the success of the T-formation that swept college and pro football in 1940.
-Shaughnessy's Stanford University team went 10–0 and defeated the University of Nebraska in the Rose Bowl with his elaborate T-formation.
+Shaughnessy's Stanford University team went 10–0 and defeated Nebraska in the Rose Bowl with his elaborate T-formation.
 Weeks later, Halas's Bears defeated the Washington Redskins 73–0 with the same system.
 Jones left the Bears to become athletic director at Lake Forest College.

 All told, Jones tallied 404 wins in his coaching career for a winning record of better than 83 percent.
 He also mentored nine college All-Americans.

 Basketball Hall of Fame inductee Ward Lambert dedicated his 1932 book, Practical Basketball, to "Ralph Jones, my coach."

 Personal life

-Jones married Florence C. Pyle in 1903 and remained with her until his death, a 48 year marriage.
+Jones married Florence C. Pyle in 1903 and remained with her until his death, a 48-year marriage.
 Jones wrote his first published book entitled, "Basketball from a Coaching Standpoint", published by Flanigan-Pearson Company, Printers and released in 1916.
 He also co-wrote, "The Modern "T" Formation with Man-in-motion" with Clark Daniel Shaughnessy and George Halas.
 This book was related to football and released in 1946.